-Deb Shebish is a versatile classical violinist, traditional fiddler, and licensed music educator.
+Deb Shebish is a versatile violinist, fiddler, and licensed music educator.
 She has performed at The Ryman Auditorium in Nashville, TN with Mairead Ni Mhaonaigh, Ric Blair and Tim O’Brien, the United States Air Force Academy, at the Kelly House in Philadelphia for the Prince of Monaco, and the Indianapolis Irish Festival.
 She has toured nationally with The Tenors and has performed at numerous festivals including the Waterford Tall Ships Festival in Ireland, Bangor Celtic Crossroads Festival, Saline Celtic Festival, and the Leith Folk Club in Scotland.

 Deb has been a contract violinist with the Terre Haute, IN, Danville, IL, Muncie, IN, and Richmond, IN Symphony Orchestras.
 In addition to performing at concerts, festivals, and dances, Deb is sought after as a teacher and has taught at Cumberland Dance Week, Butler University Strings Camp, and the Banjo Fiddle Frolic.
 Deb’s love of old-time, bluegrass and Irish fiddling dates from the late ‘90s trad scene in Bloomington, Indiana, where she had the opportunity to play with and learn from many fine musicians.
 In 2000, Deb met Joe Dawson, (1928-2012), an old-time fiddler from south-central Indiana who grew up deeply immersed in the traditional music of that area.
 Joe was a major influence on Deb’s music, and she loves to share both his unique style and the repertoire that she learned from him at his weekly living room jams.